-The Islamic Castle And Fortress Walls
+The Moorish Castle And Fortress Walls

-The Islamic Castle is a medieval fortress often called the Moorish castle, because the Moors built it in the 8th and 9th centuries.
+The Islamic Castle is a medieval fortress often called the Moorish Castle, because the Moors built it in the 8th and 9th centuries.
 (Much of Portugal lived under Islamic rule for over 500 years from the early 8th century.)
 This incredible fortress is possibly on the site of an older stronghold built by the Visigoths.

 During the latter half of the 12th century, the limestone and masonry chapel inside the castle became the parish seat.
-However, a huge Earthquake hit Lisbon in 1755, causing considerable damage.
+However, a huge earthquake hit Lisbon in 1755, causing considerable damage.
 This greatly affected the stability of the castle.

 The Monserrate Estate

-According to legend, a chapel dedicated to Virgin Mary sat on this very spot in 1093.
-On these ruins, Friar Gaspar Preto built another chapel in 1540 — and also dedicated it to Our Lady of Monserrate.
+According to legend, a chapel dedicated to the Virgin Mary sat on this very spot in 1093.
+On these ruins, Friar Gaspar Preto built another chapel in 1540 — and dedicated it to Our Lady of Monserrate.

 After its construction, a hospital and a governor owned it.
-However, the previously mentioned 1755 Lisbon earthquake rendered the farmhouse inhabitable.
-Aside from the structure, this incredible building also boasts amazing botanical gardens.
+However, the previously mentioned 1755 Lisbon earthquake rendered the farmhouse uninhabitable.

-Lord Byron visited the palace in 1809, and it inspired the poem Childe Harold's Pilgrimage.
-One can retrace his steps through Sintra, Portugal through this descriptive writing.
+Lord Byron visited the property in 1809, and the trip later inspired his poem "Childe Harold's Pilgrimage."
+One can retrace his steps through Sintra, Portugal through his descriptive writing.